 The end result is a smooth, silkily beverage perfect for espresso based drinks.
 The idea sounds simple enough but in practice it requires a gentle touch and sound technique.

 How To Steam Milk At Home For Coffee

 1. Fill The Jug With Milk

-The first step is to fill your jug with milk.
+The first step is to fill your jug with cold milk.
 While this may sound like an obvious step, it’s actually quite important to get the right amount of milk in your jug.
 Not only to produce the best steamed milk but for conserving milk.

 Fill the milk half way up the jug until the surface of the milk hits the lower nudge or ‘v’ of the jug spout.